ankushian/ankushian.github.io/_posts/2024-01-04-meditation-on-hentai.md

 Hentai is censored in Japan as a consequence of Eirin’s guidelines on Pink films; namely pubic hair and genitals can not be shown, respecting Japan’s cultural values.

-There are many opponents to this, including revered [New Wave](https://en.wikipedia.org/wiki/Japanese_New_Wave) director Nagisa Oshima; infamous for directing <i>In The Realm of Senses</i>, opposing humanitarian beliefs of Akira Kurosawa.
+There are many opponents to this, including revered [New Wave](https://en.wikipedia.org/wiki/Japanese_New_Wave) director Nagisa Oshima; infamous for directing *In The Realm of Senses*, opposing humanitarian beliefs of Akira Kurosawa.
 It was based on a real femme fatale geisha Sada Abe, who murdered his master, cut off his penis, plunged it into her vagina, and **kept it there for a week** — now, that's what I call true love!

 Oshima was testifed in court for obscenity charges.
 He defended himself before the court; in sunnict words —